maljoras/FishTracker/README.md

-To track video file 'myvideo.avi' having 3 fish write (use 'nfish',-1 for GUI selection, default is 'nfish', [] for auto selection of the number of fish) and know approximate length (e.g. 100 px) and width (e.g. 30 px), so
+To track video file 'myvideo.avi' having 3 fish write (use 'nfish',-1 for GUI selection, default is 'nfish', [] for auto selection of the number of fish) and known approximate length (e.g. 100 px) and width (e.g. 30 px), do
 ~~~~
 >> ft = fish.Tracker('myvideo.avi','nfish',3,'fishwidth',30,'fishlength',100);
 ~~~~